New real estate rules mean new forms to sign

 “These new rules and forms change processes and documentation that have been in place in our province for decades.
 Our more than 14,000 Realtor members are working hard to comply with these regulatory changes,” Phil Moore, Real Estate Board of Greater Vancouver president said.
 “We ask for the public’s patience during this adjustment period.
 The new forms and disclaimers are required government changes and we’re doing our best to comply with them while serving your needs.”

-To understand how these new rules could apply to you in your next real estate transaction, talk with your Realtor or refer to the Real Estate Council of BC’s website at www.recbc.ca.
+To understand how these rules could apply to you in your next real estate transaction, talk with your Realtor or refer to the BC Financial Services Authority’s real estate website at www.bcfsa.ca/public-resources/real-estate.